 Involuntary Transfers.
 In the event that any Transfer of Shares occurs by operation of law (e.g., by will, intestate succession, or bankruptcy), the transferee of such Shares shall be required to comply with all applicable provisions of this Agreement.
 If the transferee is not an individual or entity eligible to hold Shares under the Company’s governing documents or this Agreement, such transfer shall be void.

 Consequences of Unauthorized Transfer.
-If any Transfer is made in violation of this Section 1 of Article VII, the Company shall have the right, but not the obligation, to repurchase the Shares from the transferee at the price paid by the Transferring Shareholder, and such transferee shall not be entitled to any rights associated with ownership of the Shares.
+If any Transfer is made in violation of this Section 10.1, the Company shall have the right, but not the obligation, to repurchase the Shares from the transferee at the price paid by the Transferring Shareholder, and, regardless of if the Company repurchases the Shares, such transferee shall not be entitled to any non-monetary rights associated with ownership of the Shares.

 Conversion of Shares Upon Transfer.
-Any transfer of Shares by a Shareholder of any Class of Shares, excluding the Founder, not made to a trust under Section 1.b.1 of this Article VII shall automatically convert the Shares to Class B Shares.
+Any transfer of Shares by a Shareholder of any Class of Shares, excluding the Founder, not made to a trust under Section 10.1.2.3 shall automatically convert the Shares to Class B Shares or Class C Shares at the option of the transferee.
+If no election is made, the Shares shall be Class B Shares.

 Right of First Refusal.

 Offer to Sell Shares.
-If any Shareholder (the “Selling Shareholder”) desires to sell, transfer, or otherwise dispose of any of their shares in the Company (the “Offered Shares”) to any third party (the “Proposed Transferee”), the Selling Shareholder shall first offer the Offered Shares (i) to the Founder, (ii) to the Company, and (iii) the other Shareholders of the Company in accordance with the terms and conditions set forth in this Section 3 of Article VII.
+If any Shareholder (the “Selling Shareholder”) desires to sell, transfer, or otherwise dispose of any of their shares in the Company (the “Offered Shares”) to any third party (the “Proposed Transferee”), the Selling Shareholder shall first offer the Offered Shares (i) to the Founder, (ii) to the Company, and (iii) the other Shareholders of the Company in accordance with the terms and conditions set forth in this Section 10.3.

 Notice of Intent to Sell.
-Before selling the Offered Shares to a Proposed Transferee, the Selling Shareholder shall deliver a written notice (the “Notice”) to the Founder, the Company, and the other Shareholders, specifying:

-the number of Offered Shares,

-the name of the Proposed Transferee,

-the proposed price per Share, and

-the terms and conditions of the proposed sale, including the proposed closing date (the “Offer Notice”).
+Before selling the Offered Shares to a Proposed Transferee, the Selling Shareholder shall deliver a written notice (the “Notice”) to the Founder, the Company, and the other Shareholders, specifying: (i) the number of Offered Shares, (ii) the name of the Proposed Transferee, (iii) the proposed price per Share, and (iv) the terms and conditions of the proposed sale, including the proposed closing date (the “Offer Notice”).

 Exercise of Right of First Refusal.
 Upon receipt of the Offer Notice, the Founder, the Company, and the other Shareholders, in that order, shall have the right to purchase the Offered Shares, in whole or in part, on the same terms and conditions as those offered by the Proposed Transferee.
 The Founder, the Company, and the other Shareholders shall have thirty (30) days from the date of receipt of the Offer Notice (the “ROFR Period”) to notify the Selling Shareholder in writing of their intent to exercise the Right of First Refusal (the “Exercise Notice”).